.

 DFG logo

-The Computational Proteomics Group is headed by Béla Paizs, who is recipient of a Heisenberg Fellowship of the Deutsche Forschungsgemeinschaft (DFG).
-He is developing new computer-based methods for the analysis of the proteome.
-His work combines the results from various techniques of mass spectrometry - such as MS/MS, action infrared multiphoton dissociation, ion mobility spectrometry and gas phase H/D-exchange - with theoretical processes.
+The Computational Proteomics Group was run by Béla Paizs, supported by a Heisenberg Fellowship of the Deutsche Forschungsgemeinschaft (DFG).
+He was developing new computer-based methods for the analysis of the proteome.
+His work combined the results from various techniques of mass spectrometry - such as MS/MS, action infrared multiphoton dissociation, ion mobility spectrometry and gas phase H/D-exchange - with theoretical processes.

 In the various mass spectrometric analysis types, peptide fragments are produced, based on which the overall protein composition is being determined.
 This requires a deep understanding of the complex fragmentation networks occurring in mass spectrometers under various excitation conditions.
 The processes developed in the group have led to a detailed characterisation of peptide product ion structures and dissociation mechanisms and have demonstrated that the principle characteristics of peptide collision-induced dissociation spectra can be understood with basic physical and chemical laws.
 Raw experimental data are processed with the help of advanced modelling and provides structural, thermodynamic and kinetic data on peptide fragmentation chemistry.
 The work unifies diverse dissociation mechanisms into a comprehensive peptide fragmentation model and provides the background for novel analysis tools for peptide sequencing analyses.
 The improved protein identification made possible by this will have impact in both biological research and clinical application.